owaismohsin001/Sunlight-lang/README.md

 ```
 out <- Triangle{a :: 5, b :: 3, c :: 8}
 ```
-Those definitions of types also defines functions named `square`, `circle`, and `triangle`(these are entirely lowercased), all of which are just functions that take the number of arguments their respective type takes and return an instance of their respective types.
-For examle,
+That definition of types also defines functions named `square`, `circle`, and `triangle`(these are entirely lowercased), all of which are just functions that take the number of arguments their respective type takes and return an instance of their respective types.
+For example,
 ```
 out <- square: 5
 ```